Rising Stars Challenge: 2004 game

-Said to be the most exciting Rookie Challenge in history due to all the highlight-reel dunks.
+Viewers have describe the game as exciting because of the highlight reels that are created using footage from the game.
 Much of the hype centered on rookie phenoms LeBron James and Carmelo Anthony, who had 33 and 17 points respectively.
 Amar'e Stoudemire set a then-Rookie Challenge record with 36 points.

 2005 game

 The 2005 Rookie Challenge took place on February 18 at the Pepsi Center in Denver.